Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/learning-objectives/python-programming.md

 - **Python Programming Tools**:
   - A learner will use a Python programming environment to complete these tasks while implementing a Python program consisting of between one and five hundred lines of code:
     - Install, upgrade, and use the Python 3.8 interpreter to run a Python program.
-    - Create a virtual environment with Poetry to run a Python program without error in an isolated and self-contained setting.
+    - Create a virtual environment with Poetry use it to run a Python program without error in an isolated and self-contained setting.
     - Use Docker to run without error a program a Python program in an isolated container containing the test suite and autograding tools.
     - Use testing to detect a failure in a Python program and then effectively use tools like a text editor and a terminal window to find and fix the failure and confirm that the fix did not compromise other functions in the program.

 - **Version Control Systems**:
   - A learner will use the GitHub version control system in the following fashion: